-For essential background reading to help understand the service and storage architecture, please read OpenStack-Ansible Architecture in its reference guide If you’d like to understand when OpenStack-Ansible would be a good fit for your organisation, please read the appendix “About OpenStack-Ansible”.
+For essential background reading to help understand the service and storage architecture, please read the OpenStack-Ansible Architecture section of its reference guide If you’d like to understand when OpenStack-Ansible would be a good fit for your organisation, please read the appendix “About OpenStack-Ansible”.

 This guide refers to the following types of hosts: